 Very soon, MIPS Score would mean much more than penalty avoidance and earning exceptional performance bonus.
 It would be every eligible healthcare provider’s REPORT CARD.
 CMS has declared that MIPS scores of all eligible providers would be made public on the Physician Compare website.
 In the longer run, higher score would afford clinicians higher bargaining power in multiple situations.
 For instance:

-For mergers and acquisitions of practices
+For mergers, acquisitions, and sale of practices

 For clinician recruitment